Quantifying information stored in synaptic connections rather than in firing activities of neural networks: Methods

-Therefore, studying the distribution of $w_{ij}$ is equivalent to studying the distribution of a random variable that is the sum of several independent log-normal random variables.
-Using Fenton-Wilkinson method, we can approximates $p(w_{ij})$ by a new log-normal distribution $p(\Hat w_{ij})$ whose first and second moments match those of $p(w_{ij})$.
-That is,
+which means any term of the product form $\mathbf{x}^k_i\mathbf{x}^k_j$ follows a log-normal distribution.
+The sum of such terms from $N$ independent data patterns, $\sum_{k=1}^N \mathbf{x}^k_i \mathbf{x}^k_j$, represents the connection weight between two neurons, $w_{ij}$, as defined as in equation \ref{eq:hopWts}.
+Therefore, studying the distribution of $w_{ij}$ is equivalent to studying the distribution of the sum of several independent log-normal random variables.
+Using Fenton-Wilkinson method, we can approximate this distribution, $p(w_{ij})$, by a new log-normal distribution $p(\Hat w_{ij}) \approx p(w_{ij})$ with the same first and second moments.
+In other words, we aim to derive a log-normal distribution: